-Application Applied Application : Applied Explanation on : application of the practice The Internal Audit remains an independent function where the Chief Internal Auditor ("CIA"), reports directly to the BARMC.
-During the financial year, the BARMC had engaged privately with the CIA twice within the financial year, without the presence of Management, to provide the opportunity for the CIA to discuss issues faced by the internal audit department ("IAD").
+Application Applied Application : Applied Explanation on application of the practice The Internal Audit remains an independent function where the Chief Internal Auditor ("CIA"), reports directly to the BARMC.
+During the financial year, the BARMC had engaged privately with the CIA once within the financial year, without the presence of Management, to provide the opportunity for the CIA to discuss issues faced by the internal audit department ("IAD").
 The BARMC Chair had evaluated the performance of the CIA and feedback on the IAD had been provided by the BARMC.
 During the financial year, BARMC had endorsed the IAD's Audit Charter, which was subsequently approved by the Board.
 The Audit Charter defines the mission, authority, scope of work, organisational status, accountability, independence and objectivity, responsibilities, and the professional proficiency and ethics of the IAD.
-During the financial year, the BARMC had approved the IAD's financial year 2019/2020 Audit Plan, reviewed the audit scope planned based on the risk assessment conducted, as well as the audit resource requirements.
+During the financial year, the BARMC had approved the IAD's financial year 2020/2021 Audit Plan, reviewed the auditable areas planned based on the risk assessment conducted, as well as the audit resource requirements.
 The IAD has performed its approved audits as guided by the Audit Charter.
-All audit reports issued by the IAD on HLFG and a summary of au reports issued by the various IADs of the Company's subsidiari (Hong Leong Bank Berhad, Hong Leong Capital Berhad and HI Holdings Sdn Bhd) are tabled to every BARMC meeting together w HLFG's CIA opinion, highlighting key audit issues, areas improvements, the Management corrective actions taken and its stat at reporting date.
-The BARMC has performed its annual review on the performance of HLFG's IAD in discharging its duties in financial year 2019/2020 based on the 5 key assessment areas which was approved in financial year 2017/2018.
+All audit reports issued by the IAD on HLFG and a summary of a reports issued by the various IADs of the Company's subsidia (Hong Leong Bank Berhad, Hong Leong Capital Berhad and Holdings Sdn Bhd) are tabled to every BARMC meeting together the HLFG's CIA opinion, highlighting key audit issues, areas improvements, the Management corrective actions taken and its state at reporting date.
+The BARMC has performed its annual review on the performance of HLFG's IAD in discharging its duties in financial year 2020/2021 based on the 5 key assessment areas which was approved in financial year 2017/2018.
 The 5 key assessment areas are Professionalism, Proficiency, Due Professional Care, Quality and Monitoring Progress.
 For further information, please refer to the BARMC Report in the Annual Report.
-Explanation for : departure Large companies are re encouraged to complete th equired to complete the columns below.
-Non-large companies are e columns below.
-Measure : Timeframe :
+Explanation for : departure Large companies are required to complete the columns below.
+Non-large companie encouraged to complete th Measure : Timeframe :